"Histories are the stories we tell about the past."

 The fourth concept is Cause and Consequence.
 How has the interaction of human agency, coupled with the conditions of a specific time, shaped the course of events?
 For example, in the case of Mary Prince and her story, what was the consequence of the work of the collaborative storytelling, compiling, and editing team that brought The History of Mary Prince to print in 1831?
 Were there short-term consequences?
 Were there long-term consequences?

 The fifth concept is Historical Perspectives.
 Using evidence-based inferences, is it possible to “see through the eyes” of an historical actor without engaging in presentism?
 Presentism is when we impose today’s (the present time’s) thoughts, beliefs, and values onto historical actors.
-Can we, for example, use evidence to explain what it might have been like growing up as a wealthy Bermudian slave-owner’s son, with slaves of his own age also growing up in the same household?
+Can we, for example, use evidence to explain what it might have been like growing up as a wealthy Bermudian slave-owner’s son, with enslaved people of his own age also growing up in the same household?

 The sixth concept is The Ethical Dimension.
 This is tricky because in the face of past injustices—such as the transatlantic slave trade and colonial enslavement—an ethical stance is unavoidable.
 However, as with Historical Perspectives, where we must avoid engaging in presentism, we can tread carefully.
 We can ask these questions: “How should we judge historical actors?
 What are the implications for us, today, of the horrors and heroisms of the past?
 How can we use the study of the past to inform judgments and actions on controversial issues in the present?”
 (Seixas and Morton 6).
 For example, in the context of Mary Prince and her story, are we in any way informed about modern day enslavement?
 Do Mary Prince and her story invite actions regarding modern day enslavement?